bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 # Lunia-For-Good-Parties

 Lunia's map is a refreshing contrast to the many hellish locales present in Baldur's Gate II.
-Unfortunately, only parties who travel with Dorn - typically those of neutral or evil alignment - gain access to it.
+Unfortunately only parties who travel with Dorn - typically those of neutral or evil alignment - gain access to it.

 This mod provides an alternate path for Lawful Good, Neutral Good, Chaotic Good & Lawful Neutral characters (with a reputation of 14 or higher) to enter Lunia & assist Tyr's faithful in doling out his justice.